Foreverland/NSURLSessionTask-ANDYOffline/README.md

 - [ ] Support diffing/mapping requests (if a request was created, updated and deleted it shouldn't do anything)
 - [ ] Provide a block to update things when an offline request succeeds

-## Usage

-To run the example project, clone the repo, and open the `.xcodeproj` from the Demo directory.

-## Installation

-**NSURLSessionTask-ANDYOffline** is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:

-`pod 'NSURLSessionTask-ANDYOffline'`

 ## Author

 Elvis Nuñez, hello@nselvis.com